Feed-in tariff: Maine

 In 2009 a "Feed-In" Tariff bill failed to pass.

-In June 2009 a pilot program was initiated however, and was available for projects up to 10 MW in size.
+In June 2009 a pilot program was initiated, however, and was available for projects up to 10 MW in size.
 On 24 April 2013, the Maine Utility and Energy Committee was to consider a new bill: LD1085 "An Act to Establish the Renewable Energy Feed-in Tariff".

 New York

 The Long Island Power Authority (LIPA) adopted a feed-in tariff on 16 July 2012, for systems from 50 kW (AC) to 20 MW (AC), and was limited to 50 MW (AC).
 As customers cannot use their own electricity, it is actually a 20-year fixed rate Power Purchase Agreement and LIPA retains the SRECs.
-The 2012 NY legislature failed to pass legislation which would have opened a New York market for SRECs starting in 2013.
+The 2012 NY legislature failed to pass legislation that would have opened a New York market for SRECs starting in 2013.
 Payment is 22.5¢/kWh, less than what LIPA paid for peak generation at various times.
 At an estimated avoided cost of $0.075/kWh, the program added about $0.44/month to the average household electric bill.